Macbeth in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 2004 by In Memory of Barbara Weeks Goodrich by Family, Friends, and the Berkeley County Historical Society.
 (Marker Number 8-35.)

 Other nearby markers.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Site of Huguenot Church of Saint John's Berkeley (approx. 1.1 miles away); Biggin Church (approx. 3.4 miles away); Santee Canal (approx. 3.7 miles away); First Site of Moncks Corner (approx. 4.3 miles away); Old Moncks Corner (approx. 4.4 miles away); Berkeley Training High School (approx. 4.6 miles away); Wadboo Barony: Francis Marion’s Last Headquarters (approx. 4.7 miles away); Wadboo Barony (approx. 4.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 30, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,022 times since then and 27 times this year.
+It was originally submitted on March 30, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,100 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 31, 2010, by Mike Stroud of Bluffton, South Carolina.
 6, 7. submitted on April 5, 2010, by David Bullard of Seneca, South Carolina. • Kevin W. was the editor who published this page.